Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Mei 2025 04.25.20 UTC
+- WIB: Kamis, 29 Mei 2025 05.28.03 UTC
-- WITA: Kamis, 29 Mei 2025 05.25.20 UTC
+- WITA: Kamis, 29 Mei 2025 06.28.03 UTC
-- WIT: Kamis, 29 Mei 2025 06.25.20 UTC
+- WIT: Kamis, 29 Mei 2025 07.28.03 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

 Kategori: motivational